CouncilofLorien/counciloflorien.github.io/docs/cards/H/honey-on-the-tongue.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Diplomat only._ +5 direct influence against characters by a character in a diplomat's company until the end of the turn.
-Cannot be duplicated on a given character. <br>_"...and not without reason, having a noble mind and eyes that looked both deep and far."_ ***---LotRIII***
+Cannot be duplicated on a given character. <br>_“...and not without reason, having a noble mind and eyes that looked both deep and far."_ ***---LotRIII***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>